1. Zero Carbon Emissions

-The most important reason to drive a battery electric vehicle (BEV) is that there’s no tailpipe which means zero emissions.
-This is the biggest bonus in terms of sustainability and a cleaner greener future for the planet.
+The most important reason to drive a battery electric vehicle (BEV) is that it has no tailpipe which means it has zero-emissions.
+This is, without doubt, the biggest bonus in terms of sustainability and a cleaner future for the planet.

 For example, GRIDSERVE opened their first Electric Forecourt near Braintree, Essex and plans to open more of these large scale service stations over the next five years.
 GRIDSERVE also partnered with Tritium to open the UK’s largest fast-charging motorway charge site.

-pb pulse also recently announced a significant expansion in the UK aiming to have 16,000 chargers by 2030.
-The UK’s leading app and digital platform for EVs, Zap-Map, provides a comprehensive guide on where to charge.
+Plus, as mentioned earlier infrastructure is getting better and recently Costa announced 200 InstaVolt chargers at their drive-thru coffee shops. bp pulse also recently announced a significant expansion in the UK aiming to have 16,000 chargers by 2030.
+The UK’s leading app and digital platform for EVs, Zap-Map, provide a comprehensive guide of where to charge.

-Electric cars are fun and user-friendly to drive as they smoothly accelerate up to speed.
+Electric cars are fun and user friendly to drive smoothly accelerating up to speed.
 The high torque of electric cars means they accelerate quicker than combustion vehicles.
 Performance models, such as Tesla’s Model S Plaid, can accelerate from 0-60mph (0-97kph) in less than two seconds.
 This is ridiculously fast and should be enough to convert even the biggest petrolhead.

 For the more sedate among us, this torque makes life easier while driving and the big bonus is there is no need to change gears.
 This makes electric cars simple to drive like an automatic.
 Plus, electric cars are quiet, which always leaves you in a more relaxed state, even after long trips.